Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic07/topic7_pca_clustering.md

 ### Issues

 Inherently, K-means is NP-hard.
 For $d$ dimensions, $k$ clusters, and $n$ observations, we will find a solution in $O(n^{d k+1})$ time.
 There are some heuristics to deal with this; an example is MiniBatch K-means, which takes portions (batches) of data instead of fitting the whole dataset and then moves centroids by taking the average of the previous steps.
-Compare the implementation of K-means and MiniBatch K-means in the [sckit-learn documentation](http://scikit-learn.org/stable/auto_examples/cluster/plot_mini_batch_kmeans.html).
+Compare the implementation of K-means and MiniBatch K-means in the [scikit-learn documentation](http://scikit-learn.org/stable/auto_examples/cluster/plot_mini_batch_kmeans.html).

-The [implemetation](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) of the algorithm using `scikit-learn` has its benefits such as the possibility to state the number of initializations with the `n_init` function parameter, which enables us to identify more robust centroids.
+The [implementation](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) of the algorithm using `scikit-learn` has its benefits such as the possibility to state the number of initializations with the `n_init` function parameter, which enables us to identify more robust centroids.
 Moreover, these runs can be done in parallel to decrease the computation time.

 ## Affinity Propagation